 Coconut Oil and Banana Mask

-Coconut Oil is full of benefits when used topically on the skin, from anti-ageing to anti-inflammatory just to name a few.
+Coconut Oil is full of benefits when used topically on the skin, from anti-aging to anti-inflammatory just to name a few.
 Simply mix well one tablespoon of melted coconut oil with half a banana and a pinch of turmeric.
 Apply to the skin for 15 minutes then rinse thoroughly with lukewarm water.

 There are a lot of good ideas out there for homemade face masks however it is best to do a small patch test first in case you have a reaction to any of the ingredients as some may cause irritation, especially the likes of orange juice and turmeric powder which can cause a burning sensation.
 You can always test out a few and see which one your skin likes the best.